PSLer/SGLDBench/README.md

 At the bottom of SGLDBench is an efficient Geometric Multigrid Solver for high-resolution Static Finite Element Analysis Simulation on Cartesian grid
 This solver is implemented in MatLab, the MEX function is used for higher efficiency.

-Based on this solver, six different lightweight design strategies aree included:
+Based on this solver, six different lightweight design strategies are included:

 Method 1 --- Topology Optimization
 Method 2 --- Porous Infill Optimizaiton